artic-network/civet/docs/report_docs.md

 Any tree fields will be shown in between the tip and the label, going from left to right.

-If no colour-by is provided, the tips will be coloured by adm1 ie England, Scotland, Wales or Northern Ireland.
+If no colour-by option is provided, the tips will be coloured by adm1 ie England, Scotland, Wales or Northern Ireland.

 NB Fields in colour-by must also be present in the tree-fields list.